Poker, Power & Playboy: The hidden patriarchy in play

 Playboy cover, November 1957

-It’s not chance that one of Playboy’s first ventures was poker.
-Its entire modern set-up encompasses the playboy philosophy.
-With a masculinity based on intellectual dominance and disposably of women, the casino provided a neo-gladiator ring.
+It is not a coincidence that one of Playboy’s first cultural ventures was poker.
+The game was ready-made for the playboy philosophy.
+With a masculinity based on intellectual dominance and the disposability of women, the casino provided a neo-gladiator ring.
+Men fantasise about winning big to such an extent that they’ll risk it all, and women seeking power can’t take their eyes off them fingering the chips.

 WSOP Final table 2022